 1. Who we are

 Our trading company is wholly owned and controlled by our charity.
 Any information we collect may be used by both our entities.
-Our trading company exists so that we can run our online shop, our Tomorrow Store and licence agreements.
+Our trading company exists so that we can run our online shop, our Tomorrow's Store and enter into commercial agreements.

-Both our charity and our trading company are registered as Data Controllers with the Information Commissioner’s Officer under the Data Protection Act 1998:
+Both our charity and our trading company are registered as data controllers with the Information Commissioner’s Officer under the General Data Protection Regulation 2016/679 and Data Protection Act 2018:

 The Prince’s Trust